-10.1 From 1 January 2023, you may, where possible, collect and report to us each enrolled learner's NSN.
+You may, where possible, collect and report to us each enrolled learner's NSN to assist in monitoring learner outcomes and pathways.

-- 11.1 You must not subcontract any of the funded activities without the prior written approval of NZQA where you are quality assured by NZQA; and without prior written approval from us. - 11.2 You must: - (a) comply with any Conditions imposed by us on a consent to subcontract; and - (b) ensure that the subcontracted party does not further subcontract any functions; and - (c) remain accountable to us for the use of the ACE (Communities) Fund Funding.
+- 11.1 You must not subcontract any of the funded activities without prior written: - (a) consent from us; and - (b) approval of NZQA, where you are quality assured by NZQA.

+- (a) comply with any Conditions imposed by us on a consent to subcontract; and - (b) ensure that the subcontracted party does not further subcontract any functions; and - (c) remain accountable to us for the use of the ACE (Communities) Fund Funding.